reni-renisha/python-practise/README.md

 # python-practise
-This repo contains Python solutions to coding problems for placements, organized by difficulty.
+This repo contains Python solutions to coding problems, organized by difficulty.